jolmari/netcore-wcf-service-proxy/README.md

 * WCF-proxy implementation
    * A class library project that includes a proxy class that creates the WCF-connections from IOptions configuration files (todo)
    * Wrapper interfaces hiding the actual service implementation and wrapping the response objects to local model classes
-   * Factory class for creating the wrappers with their respective endpoint-urls and credentials (todo)
+   * Factory class for creating the wrappers with their respective endpoint-urls and credentials
    * Simple authentication implementation (todo)

 * ASP.NET Core client that calls is used to demonstrate the use cases